mister2d/CoexistAI/README.md

 - **Plug in your own LLMs**: Swap out Google Gemini for OpenAI, Ollama, or any LangChain-supported model.
 - **Custom Tools**: Add your own tools to the agent system for new capabilities (see `utils/` for examples).
 - **Async/Parallel**: All web and document search utilities are asynchronous for high performance.
+- **MCP Servers**: Connect your local apps like lmstudio with coexistAI MCP server, all local

 ---